ESG fever: the share of sustainable fund trading soars in 2021 | ExBulletin

 Globally, flows to Europe-focused ETFs are the largest, eclipsing net flows to the US and other markets.

-While a global ESG equity index (.MIWD00002PUS) has moved at roughly the same pace as its larger global counterpart (.MIWO00000PUS) so far this year, some ESG ETFs have performed exceptionally well, according to the data from Refinitiv.
+While a global ESG equity index has moved at roughly the same pace as its larger global counterpart so far this year, some ESG ETFs have performed exceptionally well, according to data from Refinitiv.

 Deutsche Boerses’ efforts to strengthen its ESG business franchise received a major boost last year when it acquired ESG analysis firm Institutional Shareholder Services (ISS) in March 2020.